Diversity in Structural Engineering Scholarships

 In 2021, the NCSEA Foundation established the NCSEA Diversity in Structural Engineering Scholarship Program to award funds to students traditionally underrepresented in structural engineering (including but not limited to Black/African Americans, Native/Indigenous Americans, Hispanics/Latinos or Spanish, Asian, Native Hawaiian or Pacific Islander, and other people of color, those with disabilities, veterans and LGBTQIA+).
 Multiple scholarships are presented annually to junior college students, undergraduate students, and/or graduate students pursuing degrees in structural engineering.

-Below is a list of the partner scholarships that will be awarded in 2023 (representing more than $17,000 in scholarships) in addition to the more than $10,000 awarded by the NCSEA Foundation.
+Below is a list of the partner scholarships awarded in 2023 in addition to those awarded by the NCSEA Foundation.

 SEAONC Diversity in Structural Engineering Scholarship